 The Irish tied a program record with a ninth place finish overall at the 2014 NCAA regatta at Eagle Creek Park in Indianapolis to wrap up a highly productive 2013-14 season.
 All three Irish boats qualified for petite final appearances for the first time in team history.

-In all seven seasons Stahl has been an assistant with the program, Notre Dame has captured the BIG EAST team title, and now currently owns longest active streak in the league with nine straight conference crowns dating back to 2004.
+In each of Stahl's first eight seasons as an assistant with the program, Notre Dame captured the BIG EAST Championship team title, and owned the longest active streak in the league with 10 straight conference crowns from 2004-13.

-All three of Stahl's boats continued to dominate on the conference level in '12, with all three winning gold in the Grand Finals en route to the Irish winning five of six possible finals for the 14-point victory.
+All three of Stahl's boats dominated on the conference level in '12, with all three winning gold in the Grand Finals en route to the Irish winning five of six possible finals for the 14-point victory.
 She and head coach Martin Stone and associate head coach Joe Schlosberg were awarded BIG EAST Coaching Staff of the Year for the fifth time since '06 as a result of the success.

 Stahl's boats brought home several victories again in 2011, claiming the gold in both the third varsity eight and varsity four at the BIG EAST Championship.
 Along with this, the varsity four boat earned BIG EAST Crew of the Week honors after finishing second in the Group B Finals at the Lake Natoma Invite, including capturing a preliminary heat win over the nationally ranked Stanford four boat.

 The 2010 season was a big success for Stahl and the novice eight boats, as they racked up six race wins on the campaign.
 Most notable accomplishments included a gold-medal winning performance at the BIG EAST Championship and berth in the Grand Final at the Central/South Region Sprints.